The Guardian - Protection Dogs

 Final Thoughts

-In 2024 there were reportedly almost 32,000 dog attacks in England and Wales, quite how many of these dogs had some degree of protection training is unknown, but I know of quite a few protection trained dogs that have bitten others by accident or negligence.
+In 2024 there were reportedly almost 32,000 dog attacks in England and Wales, quite how many of these dogs had some degree of protection training is unknown, but I know quite a few protection trained dogs that have bitten others by accident or negligence.
 Likewise, several have severely bitten their owners!
 However, the dark figure of unreported and unrecorded incidents is considerably higher.
 To typify, a friend of mine and fellow dog walker was walking his two dogs in a nearby woods, when his dogs were attacked by a guy walking two out of control, black coated, tan feet, German Shepherds.
 One of the GSD’s bit him on the leg, causing an injury.
-Being the sort of guy who doesn’t want to make a fuss, treated the injury at home, rather than rushing off to A & E. After a couple of weeks or so, his conscious got the better of him, thinking what would have happened, had he been a small child walking their pet.
+Being the sort of guy who doesn’t want to make a fuss, he treated the injury at home, rather than rushing off to A & E. After a couple of weeks or so, his conscious got the better of him, thinking what could have happened, had he been a small child walking their pet.
 So he decided to report the matter to Norfolk Police, who said ‘they wouldn’t record the incident, as he didn’t go to hospital’.
-So regarding this 32,000 figure, unquestionably the real figure will be much higher, and it doesn’t include ‘near misses’.
+So regarding this 32,000 figure, unquestionably the real figure will be so much higher, and it doesn’t include ‘near misses’.

-To reiterate much of the above- hardly a day goes past without dog attacks being reported in the News and when you dig deeper, most of these breeds or types were hardly heard of in the UK prior to the 1970’s, and yet TV, films and the internet has drawn people to desire types of animals which were never selectively bred to be pets, and yet this is where the vast majority of them will end up.
+To reiterate much of the above – hardly a day goes past without dog attacks being reported in the News and when you dig deeper, most of these breeds or types were hardly heard of in the UK prior to the 1970’s, and yet TV, films and the internet has drawn people to desire types of animals which were never selectively bred to be pets, and yet this is where the vast majority of them will end up.
 Pet homes with small gardens (many in flats) where they will not receive enough physical exercise or mental stimulation, and this is just part of where it all goes horribly wrong.
 Countless dog owners don’t live in balanced households, and are completely oblivious to the potential risks.

 One such person contacted me for advice and said: ‘I have an XL bully, and a family member has an XL bully plus an additional two further dogs, a staffie cross and a terrier, and then went onto explain that when their one year old child drops food on the floor, the dogs fight, what should they do?’